 Table 3.
-Comparison of i dosimetry results wit n doses calculated to film badges.
+Comparison of calculated film badge doses with dosimetry.

-Film Badge CN Calculated Dose @H+28.75 hrs Calculated Dose ( 0H+35.25 hrs Film Badge Reading (Table 2) Ratio
+Film Badge CN Calculated Dose @H+28.75 hrs Calculated Dose @H+35.25 hrs Film Badge Reading (Table 2) Ratio

 311 416 32 rem 44 rem 40 rem 1.10

 312 411 38 50 44 1.14

 314 N/A 100 112 98 1.14

 From Table 3, the calculated dose to a specific film badge at H+35.25 hours is approximately 10-14 percent higher than the actual film badge reading.
-This difference between the calculated doses and the film badge readings could easily be accounted for in the uncertainties associated with defining the free-field radiation environment and protection factors on Rongerik.
-Thus, the estimated doses in Table 1 are conservatively reduced by 10 percent in order to be consistent with the dosimetry results.
+That these ratios are similar under varying circumstances of exposure suggests that there is a systematic overestimation of dose in the foregoing analysis.
+The difference between the calculated doses and the film badge readings could easily be accounted for in the uncertainties associated with defining the free-field radiation environment and protection factors on Rongerik.
+Thus, the estimated doses in Table 1 are reduced by a factor of 1.1 in order to be consistent with the dosimetry results.
 This adjustment in the Table 1 doses yields the best estimates of film badge doses received by the personnel on Rongerik.
+Such an approach provides the most consistency when the exposures are characterized by a mix of film badge readings and calculated doses.
 Results are presented in Section 5.

-SECTION 4

-TECHNICAL APPROACH - INTERNAL DOSE
+SECTION 4 TECHNICAL APPROACH - INTERNAL DOSE

-The technical approach used to estimate the organ-specific radiation dose commitments for the American military personnel exposed on Rongerik Atoll is based on the following data:
+The technical approach used to estimate the organ-specific radiation dose commitments (i.e., committed dose equivalent) for the American military personnel exposed on Rongerik Atoll is based on the following data: